ayushiagarwal268/ayushiagarwal268.github.io/index.md

 I actively engage in staying updated with the latest advancements in the field of Deep Learning 🧠 as I believe that without keeping pace with such fast paced research industry, we won't be able to provide innovation for a better purpose.

 Through this website, I aim to share my experiences, insights, and projects related to my areas of interest.
+I also plan to start writing some blogs about projects and researchers that excites me the most ✍️.
 Feel free to explore my portfolio and discover the projects I have undertaken, showcasing my proficiency in implementing state-of-the-art algorithms and solving real-world challenges.

 I am always open to collaboration 🤝 and opportunities to work on exciting projects that push the boundaries of DL.
 If you have any questions, suggestions, or just want to connect ✉️, please don't hesitate to reach out.